mojitoj/leap-fhir-hearth/README.md

-# LEAP FHIR Proxy CES Demo
+# LEAP FHIR Hearth Demo
 LEAP FHIR Proxy Consent Enforcement Point (CES) provides a demonstration of consent enforcement in FHIR transactions.
 As shown in the below diagram, the web application is implemented as a reverse proxy monitoring the incoming requests and outgoing response to/from a FHIR server.

 ![Proxy CES](docs/assets/proxy.png?raw=true)